Anthony Alfredo: NASCAR Gander Outdoors Truck Series

+NASCAR Xfinity Series

 On December 3, 2019, Richard Childress Racing announced Alfredo would drive the No. 21 for the team in the NASCAR Xfinity Series in 2020, sharing the car with Myatt Snider and Kaz Grala.
 At the Kansas Speedway race in October, Alfredo ran in the top five for much of the day before being involved in a wreck with Justin Allgaier on a late restart that caused his car to hit the wall and flip over; Alfredo was unharmed in the crash.
 Later in the month at Texas Motor Speedway, he scored a career-best finish of third after battling for the lead but was unable to take the position.

+On December 16, it was announced that Alfredo would drive full-time for Our Motorsports in their No. 23 Chevrolet in the Xfinity Series in 2022.
+On January 11, 2023, it was announced that Alfredo would drive the No. 78 B. J. McLeod Motorsports Chevrolet in the Xfinity Series.
+On November 14, 2023, it was announced that Alfredo would not return to the team in a press statement by team owner B. J. McLeod.
+On December 7, 2023, it was announced Alfredo rejoined Our Motorsports in the No. 5 full-time in 2024.

+In the 2024 season finale at Phoenix, Alfredo was parked for two laps by NASCAR for reckless driving after right rear hooking fellow driver Stefan Parsons in retaliation for Parsons forcing Alfredo into the wall.
+Three days later, it was announced that NASCAR had fined Alfredo US$25,000 and docked him 25 driver points.

+On January 14, 2025, it was announced that Alfredo would run full-time in the Xfinity Series in 2025, driving the No. 42 Chevrolet for Young's Motorsports.
+He started the season with an 22nd-place DNF at Daytona.

+NASCAR Cup Series

 On January 6, 2021, Front Row Motorsports announced that Alfredo would drive the No. 38 car full-time in the NASCAR Cup Series, replacing previous driver John Hunter Nemechek.
 He finished 30th in the final standings with just one top-ten finish.
 On November 9, FRM announced that Alfredo would not return to the team in 2022.

-On December 16, it was announced that Alfredo would drive full-time for Our Motorsports in their No. 23 Chevrolet in the Xfinity Series in 2022.
-On January 11th, 2023, it was announced that Alfredo would drive the #78 B.J.
-McLeod Motorsports Chevrolet in the Xfinity Series.
+For the 2024 season, Beard Motorsports signed Alfredo to drive the No. 62.
+Alfredo finished 27th at the 2024 Daytona 500 and scored a career-best sixth-place finish at Talladega.

+For the 2025 season, Beard signed Alfredo to drive the No. 62 for multiple races.
+After failing to qualify for the Daytona 500, Alfredo would show a strong performance at Talladega, by leading nineteen laps, but finished 28th after the disqualifications of Joey Logano and Ryan Preece.

+Alfredo is currently a simulator testing driver for Hendrick Motorsports.

 Personal life

 Alfredo has experience in the commercial building field.
-He is also an avid video game player and has set up his own Twitch channel for others to view his gaming.
+He is also an avid video game player and has set up his own social media channels for others to view his gaming.